-Kitchen counters are the star of the show and can set the style for the rest of your kitchen.
+Kitchen countertops are the star of the show and can set the style for the rest of your kitchen.
 With so many options to choose from, it can be a bit overwhelming to choose the right material and style.
 Here are some tips for narrowing down the choices to find the right fit for you and your home.

 BEFORE YOU SHOP

 This is a pretty obvious statement.
 However, it is important to set some realistic expectations on the total cost of kitchen counters.
 Not just for material, but for the fabrication and installation as well.
 It will help save a lot of heartache to do your homework before setting out to purchase those counters.
 If you like a marble look but can’t afford the marble price, consider a product like Calcutta Quartz or Carrara Quartz which provides the look of marble, without the price.
 Quartz is less expensive than marble, ranging in price from $40-100 per square foot, while marble can range in price from $50-150 per square foot.
 So it pays to do your research before you ever set foot in a showroom.

 A good rule of thumb for determining your style is to take a quick survey around your home?
 What do you see mostly in your space?
 Bold colors and clean lines?
 Then a more modern approach to your kitchen with a solid countertop surface like Dekton would be a good choice.
 Have a more traditional style, with muted tones and cozy furnishings, then perhaps a warm granite might work well in your space.
 It is important to keep with what you like when choosing such a long term investment like kitchen counters.
 Not really sure what your style is?
 Here is a fun style quiz to help you find out!